House OKs bill easing budget strains on Postal Service

 The Postal Service is “truly one of our prized national assets," but “the days of letters alone driving Postal Service revenue are not coming back,” said Rep. James Comer of Kentucky, top Republican on that committee.
 He said the bill will “help it succeed into the 21st century.”

+Sen. Gary Peters, D-Mich., chairman of the Senate Homeland Security and Governmental Affairs Committee, said he expects his chamber to “move quickly” on the measure.
+The bill has 14 GOP sponsors and, with strong Democratic support expected, seems on track to gain the 60 votes most bills need for Senate passage.

-Over the years, some lawmakers have wanted to impose tougher requirements for faster service by the Postal Service, while others have favored privatizing some of its services.
+Over the years, some lawmakers have wanted to impose tougher requirements for faster service by the Postal Service, while others have favored privatizing some services.
 The compromise omits controversial proposals.

 There has been talk over the years of reducing deliveries to five days per week, which could save more than $1 billion annually, according to the Government Accountability Office, the accounting agency of Congress.
 That idea has proven politically toxic and has not been pursued.

-The bill would also require the Postal Service to set up an online “dashboard” that would be searchable by zip code to show how long it takes letters and packages to be delivered.
+The bill would also require the Postal Service to set up an online “dashboard” that would be searchable by zip code to show how long it takes to deliver letters and packages.

-The measure is supported by President Joe Biden, the Postal Service, postal worker unions and industries that use the service and others.
+The measure is supported by President Joe Biden, the Postal Service, postal worker unions, industries that use the service and others.

-A Postal Service statement said the bill would reduce its projected deficits and “allow the organization to continue to operate as a self-funded entity, without taxpayer support.”
+In a statement, Postmaster General Louis DeJoy said the bill would help "provide the American people with the delivery service they expect and deserve.”

 Mark Dimondstein, president of the American Postal Workers Union, called the bill “outstanding” in an interview.

-Note: This story has been corrected to say 3 in 4 employees are enrolled in Medicare.